-We selected CSUSA due to their experience, success, capacity, SACS accreditation and CSUSA Educational Model that fits to our mission and vision.
-In addition, their ability to deliver a fully equipped state of the art facility by carrying the start-up costs, and underwriting the school as necessary, are all reasons why partnering with CSUSA will be in the best educational and financial interest of the school.
-(Please see Appendix R for the Revenue Assurance Letter and see Appendix T for CSUSA Highlights.)
+The board selected CSUSA due to their success, capacity, SACS accreditation and the CSUSA Educational Model's fit to our vision.
+In addition, their ability to deliver a fully equipped state of the art facility by carrying the start-up costs, discounting their management fees and underwriting the school as necessary, are all reasons why CSUSA will be the best educational and financial interest of the school.(See Appendix R for Revenue Assurance & Appendix T for CSUSA Highlights).

-Our relationship with CSUSA is governed by a performance-based management agreement.
-The board has engaged the law firm of Cranfill Sumner & Hartzog, LLP as independent legal counsel and has been working with this firm since the boards inception.
-Board members have worked closely with legal counsel to review and negotiate the terms of the management agreement prior to execution (see Appendix L).
+The relationship between the board and CSUSA is governed by a performancebased management agreement.
+The board has engaged the law firm of Cranfill Sumner & Hartzog, LLP as independent legal counsel and has been working with this firm since the boards inception.Board members have worked closely with legal counsel to review and negotiate the terms of the management agreement prior to execution.

 The board will provide oversight of CSUSA on compliance requirements through routine monitoring of school operations.
-The board will evaluate CSUSA's effectiveness based on the Academy's performance relative to annual goals.
+The board will evaluate the effectiveness of CSUSA based on the School's performance relative to annual goals.
 Each month, CSUSA will be required to provide a series of reports to the board that address student achievement, financial operations, and school operations, school culture.
-See Appendix for L for a schedule of board reporting.
+See Appendix L for a schedule of board reporting.
 CSUSA will receive compensation for its services in the form of a management fee.
-The management fee is approved by the Board each year during the annual budgeting process.
-As per the Management Agreement, the customary fee for the comprehensive services provided is 15% of revenue; however, CSUSA may lower its fee as a contribution to the school budget to ensure the overall financial viability of the school in the event the full management fee cannot be paid by the school.
+The management fee is approved by the board each year during the annual budgeting process.
+As per the Management Agreement, the customary fee for the comprehensive services provided is 15% of revenue however; CSUSA may lower its fee as a contribution to the school budget to ensure the overall financial viability of the school in the event the full management fee cannot be paid by the school.
 In such cases, the reduced fees do not create any liability or obligation to the board to repay CSUSA in the future.
+Management fees range from 10% ro 15% in the proposed budget.

-2. What other EMO/CMOs were pursued and why did the applicant select this particular one?
+What other EMO/CMOs were pursued and why did the applicant select this particular one?
 Please include information regarding other management organization's fees and financial/academic records that led to the selection of the proposed EMO/CMO as the best fit for this proposed school.